sergeykhbr/rtlgen/README.md

 of all these implementations with the reference SystemC I am goind to use this RTL generator.

-## Code generator requirements:
+## Code generator features:

 - Preserve project structure and files
 - Support commentaries in the same way as in the current manual implementation
 - Dynamically track global and local configuration parameters to compute their values
 - Preserve text names of configuration parameters in the signal bus declarations
+- Automatically detect unconnected IO-ports
+- Avoid and fixing latches instead of FFs.

 ## Code structure

-- <b>librtlgen</b> library that implements API with the generic C++ classes that should be used to describe any RTL model: project, file, parameter, module, port, signal etc.
+- <b>librtlgen</b> library that implements API with the generic C++ classes which are used to describe any RTL model: project, file, parameter, module, port, signal etc.
 - <b>rivergen</b> RTL project implements River CPU using <i>librtlgen</i> generic classes.